Man, 40, arrested in Margaret Robertson murder probe - Evening Express

-A 40-year-old man has been arrested in connection with the death of a woman at an Aberdeen tower block, police said tonight.
+A 40-year-old man has been arrested in connection with the death of a woman at an Aberdeen tower block, police said.

-Detectives launched a murder inquiry on Friday after Margaret Robertson, 54, died at her home in Promenade Court.
+A major investigation was launched by police after 54-year-old Margaret Robertson, known as Meg, was found dead on Friday.

-A Police Scotland spokesman this evening said a 40-year-old man has been arrested.
+A Police Scotland spokesman said a 40-year-old man has been arrested.
 No further details were given.

 Margaret, known as Meg, was discovered in her flat at around 1.20pm on Friday.